The longest-living person on planet earth. The most famous centenarians

 83.3 years

 Some researchers call the Japanese the most healthy people on the planet.
 The country is also famous for the number of centenarians (people over 100 years old) per capita: 34.85 per 100,000.
-The largest number centenarians lives on the island of Okinawa, where a lot of seaweed is eaten.
+Largest quantity long-livers lives on the island of Okinawa, where they eat a lot of algae.

 15. Hong Kong

-On the one hand, it is strange that Hong Kong residents are in the first place, since it is here that there is very little living space per person, as well as constant stress at work.
-But the Cantonese diet, tai chi exercises (which almost everyone does), and brain-stimulating mahjong have led to an average lifespan of 84 years in Hong Kong.
+On the one hand, it is strange that Hong Kong residents are in first place, since there is very little living space for one person, as well as constant stress at work.
+But the Cantonese diet, tai chi exercise (which almost everyone does), and brain-stimulating mahjong have resulted in Hong Kong residents living an average of 84 years.

-It was thanks to the achievements of medicine that appeared and.
+It was thanks to the achievements of medicine that and appeared.

-In the ancient book it is said that a person lives "...
-70 years, and with a greater fortress 80 years ...".
-According to the average data, this figure is much less, but what about the unique exceptions to the rules?
+In the most ancient book it is said that a person lives “...70 years, and with greater strength 80 years...”.
+According to average statistics, this figure is much less, but what can be said about the unique exceptions to the rules?
 About those who live longer than others.
-About the people who personal experience know what life is like after a hundred years.
+About people who personal experience they know what life is like after a hundred years.

-According to historical data, the longest-lived person in the world lived in China.
+According to historical data, the longest living person in the world lived in China.
 His name was Li Qingyun.
-This man was born in 1677 and died at the beginning of the 20th century (1933).
-In total, he lived for 256 years, and, according to eyewitnesses, he looked 50 years younger.
+This man was born in 1677 and died at the beginning of the twentieth century (1933).
+In total, he lived 256 years, and, according to eyewitnesses, he looked 50 years younger.
 How did he manage to live so long?
-During his lifetime, he was often asked this question, and he paid attention primarily to proper nutrition and exercise.
+During his lifetime he was often asked such a question, and he paid attention first of all to proper nutrition and exercise.

-It is known that he was so strong physically that at the age of 70 he became a teacher in the Chinese martial arts army.
-In addition to nutrition and exercise, from early childhood he devoted a lot of time to the collection and study of medicinal herbs, from which he often made health-improving infusions.
-Therefore, in modern history humanity is the most unique man who lived the longest.
+It is known that he was so physically strong that at the age of 70 he became a teacher in the Chinese martial arts army.
+In addition to nutrition and exercise, from early childhood he devoted a lot of time to collecting and studying medicinal herbs, from which he often made infusions that strengthened health.
+Therefore, in modern history of humanity, this is the most unique man who lived the longest.

 Centenarians today

-According to the UN decision, a person can be considered a long-liver if his age has exceeded 90 years.
-All over the world you can find people who live the longest, but in some countries there are especially many of them.
+According to the UN decision, a person can be considered a centenarian if his age exceeds 90 years.
+All over the world you can find people who live the longest, but in some countries they are especially numerous.
 For example, in Japan there are about 50 thousand centenarians, and these are only those who survived the turn of the century.
-Of these, approximately 87% are women, the average duration of which in this country is about 86 years.
+Of these, approximately 87% are women, whose average lifespan in this country is about 86 years.

-especially prominent figures enter the Guinness Book of Records.
+Especially outstanding personalities entered the Guinness Book of Records.
 Now it includes Misao Okawa, a Japanese woman who is 115 years old.
 She is considered the oldest woman in the world.
-Before her, she was Koto Okubo, who died at the beginning of the year at the age of 115 years and 19 days.
+Before her was Koto Okubo, who died earlier this year at the age of 115 years and 19 days.

-As for male centenarians, the oldest is now almost 116 years old.
+As for long-living men, the oldest is now almost 116 years old.
 He is the oldest living person in the world.
 He lives in Kyoto (Japan) and his name is Jiroemon Kimura.
-He twice became the champion of the Guinness Book of Records and, born in 1897, found three centuries in his lifetime.
-During his lifetime, people invented the TV, the car, and the internet.
-While he lives, 6 monarchs have changed in Britain, 20 presidents in the USA, 5 emperors in Japan, collapsed Soviet Union and with it the communist regime.
+He twice became a Guinness World Records holder and, born in 1897, achieved three centuries during his lifetime.
+During his lifetime, people invented the television, the car and the Internet.
+While he lives, Britain has had 6 monarchs, the USA - 20 presidents, Japan - 5 emperors, collapsed Soviet Union, and with it the communist regime.

-This amazing man was a postman for 40 years and a farmer until the age of 90.
-He has very big family: 7 children (he survived two of them), 14 grandchildren and granddaughters, 25 great-grandchildren and already 13 great-great-grandchildren.
+This amazing man was a postman for 40 years and a farmer until he was 90.
+He has a very big family: 7 children (he survived two of them), 14 grandchildren and granddaughters, 25 great-grandchildren and already 13 great-great-grandchildren.
 According to him, life expectancy depends on moderation in food.
 Therefore, he recommends never eating more than necessary, even if the dish is very tasty.

-Other longest-lived people who have already died are also noteworthy.
-There are not so many of them, so they will be listed below.
+Other longest-living people who have already died are also worthy of attention.
+There are not many of them, so they will be listed below.

 Long-lived women: